Becksteinlab/MDAnalysis-workshop/doc/sphinx/writing.rst

 Rendered snapshots from the beginning, middle, and end of the trajectroy are shown below.
-Note that the tip of the LID domain moves by almost 25 Å, which provides some justification for calling the AdK closed/open transition a "large conformational change".
+Note that the tip of the LID domain moves by almost 25 Å, which provides some justification for calling the AdK closed/open transition a "large conformational change" [Seyler2014]_.

 +----------------------------------------+----------------------------------------+----------------------------------------+
 | .. image:: /figs/AdK_distance_0001.*   | .. image:: /figs/AdK_distance_0040.*   | .. image:: /figs/AdK_distance_0097.*   |